 A constant on Nomad List's list of the most popular places in the world for digital nomads, Portugal's coastal capital of Lisbon has a lot to offer location-independent professionals who love to work as much as play.

-The relatively low cost of living, around 200 days of sunshine a year, friendly people, scenic views, and easy access to beautiful beaches are just some of the reasons why Lisbon is one of the hottest global hubs for remote workers.
+The relatively low cost of living in Lisbon, around 200 days of sunshine a year, friendly people, scenic views, and easy access to beautiful beaches are just some of the reasons why Lisbon is one of the hottest global hubs for remote workers.

-The Portuguese capital, with a population of about 550,000 and 2.8 million people living in the surrounding metropolitan area, has a mix of neighborhoods—each with its own unique flair—that are suitable for slow travelers of all tastes and interests.
+The Portuguese capital, with a population of about 550,000 and 2.8 million people living in the surrounding metropolitan area, has a mix of neighborhoods in Lisbon - each with its own unique flair - that are suitable for slow travelers of all tastes and interests.

 In this guide, you can find out what a digital nomad needs to know about making this city their temporary base.